 Place ledges on each level, place some form of structure on each platform, and have plenty of safe and chewable toys throughout the cage.

-Don’t Forget Bonding and Play Time
+Don’t Forget Bonding And Play Time

-While this is the best practice, it doesn’t necessarily mean that you can’t miss days from time to time.
+Most recommend at least a little bit of time out of the cage each day.
+While this is the best practice, it doesn’t mean that you can’t miss days from time to time.

 Do Chinchillas Watch TV?